kennywong524/chronollm/experiments/task3_anachronism_detection/README.md

 This task evaluates the ability of LLMs to detect historically impossible events.
 As described in the paper, Task 3 consists of **two main variants**:

-1. **Variant 1: Innovation/Events Experiment** - Tests anachronism detection for technological innovations and activities (e.g., "Rode in an automobile while president", "Used generative AI while president")
+1. **Variant 1: Innovation/Events Experiment** - Tests anachronism detection for single timeline overlap (e.g., "Rode in an automobile while president", "Used generative AI while president")
-2. **Variant 2: Historical Figures Experiment** - Tests anachronism detection for overlapping timelines with historical figures (e.g., "George Washington received a letter from Napoleon Bonaparte")
+2. **Variant 2: Historical Figures Experiment** - Tests anachronism detection for overlapping timelines with multiple historical figures

 Additionally, this repository includes a third experiment:

 3. **Presidents Overlap Experiment** - Tests detection of chronological overlap between multiple presidents (e.g., "Were George Washington, John Adams, and Thomas Jefferson all alive at the same time?")

-## Variant 1: Innovation/Events Experiment

-**Paper Reference**: This corresponds to Variant 1 in the paper.
+## Variant 1
 Tests whether U.S. presidents could have performed certain activities during their presidency.

 ### Scripts